phamgi22/OMSCS/CS 7637 - KBAI/Exam 1/Lesson 04 - Generate and Test.md

 - Smart testers
 - Generate and test for Raven's Progressive Matrices

+## Why we need generator and tester ?
+- Because AI agent have limited ability, can only produce plausible solution and then tester test for the desire solution
+- If AI agent have all the knowledge of the world and limitless ability, then the generator can generator THE optimal solution

 ## Guards And Prisoners

 KBAI is a collection of three things: